lsandig/hhu-mediathek-dl/README.md

 License
 -------

-GNU GPL v3, see LICENSE in the same directory as this README
+GNU GPL v3, see LICENSE in the same directory as this README.

 Homepage
 --------